 Dr. Felix Lorenz

-studied Biology and worked as researcher and custodian at the University of Giessen.
+studied Biology and worked as scientific consultant and custodian at the University of Giessen.
 He lectured on systematic zoology, parasitology, and electron microscopy, as well as conducting research in various fields of Biology.
 Frustrated with the structures of public institutions and the modern approaches to mainstream science, he decided to quit his job to become an independent biodiversity researcher and hunter for new species.

 also studied Biology at the University of Giessen and became interested in diving and underwater photography in her early youth.
 She has become an experienced field worker involved in the search and documentation of gastropods, and the tiny and hard-to-detect groups, in particular.

-Jana has contributed a large number of photos to the book "The Living Ovulidae" (Lorenz & Fehse 2009), and has become well-known for her in-situ photographs of seashells published in various books, e.g. those of Helmut Debelius.
+Jana has contributed a large number of photos to "The Living Ovulidae" (Lorenz & Fehse 2009), and has become well-known for her in-situ photographs of seashells published in various books, e.g. those of Helmut Debelius.

 What is the purpose of finding new species?
-Well, it increases our knowledge of what lives out there.
-In assembling collections of seashells from different places, we provide an overview to the molluscan fauna that also characterizes the place in general: the combination of molluscan species of a particular location give indications on water temperature, bottom structure, other organisms that live in the same habitat, and also, if the environment is healthy or not.
+First of all, it increases our knowledge of what lives out there.
+In assembling collections of seashells from different places, we provide an overview to the molluscan fauna that also characterizes a place in general: the combination of molluscan species of a particular location give indications on water temperature, bottom structure, other organisms that live in the same habitat, and also, if the environment is healthy or not.
 The comparison of shell collections made over decades in the same place, as well as sampling dead shells from older sediment, can give information on the history of an area.
 Changes in the composition of the fauna, e.g. as an effect of pollution, dynamite fishing, or climate change, instantly manifest in a change in the molluscan fauna.
-The more we know about the shells of a particular habitat, the more such information can be gathered.
+The more we know about the shells of a particular habitat, the more such information can be obtained.
 Seashells can serve as source of information that could otherwise be gathered only by expensive and hard to conduct long-term analysis.
-Tey are the only marine organisms whose shells last for centuries and can be found in every marine habitat.
+They are the only marine organisms whose shells last for centuries and can be found in every marine habitat.

 You can only protect a creature that is known to exist...